charlesjacobus/Portfolio/Portfolio.Client/ClientApp/src/assets/writings/and/__Introduction.md

-These poems emphasize syllabic cadence and meter and attempt to render the connotations and associations of the words as sound patterns, while not resorting to complete babel.
+These poems emphasize sonic, connotative, and associative cadence, in tension with the possibility that the result is completely incoherent.